Event Tickets Center and the CTF

 The Ticket Act

-A bill called the Ticket Act passed the house of representatives in May of 2024.
-However, it was left in uncertainty in December of 2024 due to budget cuts made by president-elect Donald Trump and Elon Musk.
+A bill called the Ticket Act first passed the House of Representatives in May of 2024 but failed to be enacted into law during that session.
 The bill would require up front disclosure of fees, speculative ticketing restrictions, and enhanced consumer protections.
+A new and similar version of the same bill was passed in April 2025.
+It is moving to the senate for consideration.

-In 2024, The Justice Department and 30 state and district attorney generals sued Live Nation and Ticketmaster for monopolizing the live event markets.
+In May 2024, The Justice Department and 30 state and district attorney generals sued Live Nation and Ticketmaster for monopolizing the live event markets.
 The filing alleges that both Live Nation and Ticketmaster rely on monopolistic and anticompetitive behavior to maintain control in the live events market.
 They also use their power over artists, promoters, and venue operators to create an unfair market for consumers by thwarting competition in the industry.
 Live Nation owns hundreds of venues in North America, including 60% of the top amphitheaters in the United States, giving them sole access to their revenue from events, sponsorship, and ticket sales.
+More states and co-plaintiffs joined the lawsuit later in the year.

 In 2024, the state of Maryland signed a new bill into law that bans the selling of speculative tickets, which are tickets the seller does not yet have possession of.
 The law also aims to protect consumers against unfair ticketing practices by requiring price and fee transparency, and requiring refunds for certain circumstances.